 Asbestos Exposure in Workers and Others

-Numerous ships, especially in the Bay Area, had work done by JTT and had components and refractory materials made by the company during the years that it used asbestos.
-This means that ship workers are among the many people who JTT put at risk of asbestos exposure and illness.
-Among these were U.S. Naval workers, officers and sailors who many years later developed mesothelioma or lung cancer.
+Numerous ships, especially in the Bay Area, contained components made by JTT during the years that it used asbestos.
+Ship workers were exposed to asbestos, risking illness.
+Among these were U.S. Naval workers, officers, and sailors who later developed mesothelioma or lung cancer.
 Those who worked around the boilers on ships were at the greatest risk.

 Lawsuits, Bankruptcy, and Asbestos Trust Fund

-JTT emerged from bankruptcy in 2006, reorganized and ready to get back to work.
-As a requirement of the bankruptcy, JTT was required to start a trust that would compensate future victims coming forward with asbestos claims.
+In 2006, JTT emerged from bankruptcy.
+As a requirement of the bankruptcy, JTT funded a trust to compensate for future asbestos claims.
 The company set up the J.T.
-Thorpe Settlement Trust in 2006 with over $150 million.
-This allowed the company to go forward under reorganization and continue operating as an asbestos-free refractory consultant.
+Thorpe Settlement Trust with over $150 million.
+This allowed the company to continue operating as an asbestos-free refractory consultant.

-Asbestos used in refractory materials has caused untold harm to workers and their families.
-Thanks to trust funds that companies like JTT were forced to set up, many of those victims are receiving the compensation they deserve and are owed.
-The compensation is to help cover medical costs, but also to make up for the illness that these workers should never have had to suffer with.
+Asbestos used in refractory materials has caused much harm to workers and their families.
+Thanks to trust funds funded by companies like JTT, many of those victims are receiving the compensation they deserve.Get Your FREE Mesothelioma Packet